What are the Second Offense OUI License Consequences in Massachusetts?

 There is a presumption that your license would be reinstated after a not guilty verdict on an OUI charge, but it is important to note that is not always the situation.

 The best way to avoid the license consequences are if you select an OUI attorney that is capable of taking your case to trial and obtaining a not guilty verdict.
-If you have any questions about the consequences following a second offense OUI in Massachusetts, feel free to contact me at me at either of these numbers, 781-686-5924 or 508-455-4755.
+If you have any questions about the consequences following a second offense OUI in Massachusetts, feel free to contact me by call or text at me at either of these numbers, 781-686-5924 or 508-455-4755.